Table of Contents

 WanLink Entry Points

-The settings for each WanLink Entry Point apply to packets entering the associated Port.
+The settings for each WanLink Entry Point apply to packets entering the Port associated with that endpoint.

 The value-mask pairs (vX-mX) are matched to the associated queue/weightX.
 Higher weight is higher priority.
 Minimum weighting should be equal to or greater than your MTU.
 For example, 3 WRR queues (2000, 50000, and 20000) with match-all-bits mask of 255 for IP-TOS values of 10, 11 and 12 would look like this: